-The Survivability and Defense mission areas advance the development of reliable offensive systems and effective defensive measures through an improved understanding of system performance margins under both nominal and hostile conditions.
+The Weapon Systems mission area advances the development of payloads for hypersonic vehicle delivery reliable offensive systems and effective defensive measures through an improved understanding of system performance margins under both nominal and hostile conditions.
 These mission areas are complementary in nature with a common focus on the precise characterization of system performance and uncertainty quantification under the extreme conditions of hypersonic flight.